pradnya-001/DSA-TopicWise-Solutions/README.md

 ---

 ## 🎯 **Challenge Goal**
-To consistently practice and understand **Data Structures and Algorithms** every day for **50 days**, strengthening concepts and improving speed, accuracy, and logic building.
+To consistently practice and understand **Data Structures and Algorithms** every day for **50 days**, strengthening concepts and improving speed, accuracy, and logic building

----

 ---